-For business like medical transcription, medical billing, pharmaceutical sales representatives, record storage, insurance brokers, TPAs, software companies, collection agencies, attorneys, answering services, consultants, actuaries, medical device manufacturers, marketing, cleaning services, medical couriers, recycling company and many more.
+For a business like medical transcription, medical billing, pharmaceutical sales representatives, record storage, insurance brokers, TPAs, software companies, collection agencies, attorneys, answering services, consultants, actuaries, medical device manufacturers, marketing, cleaning services, medical couriers, a recycling company and many more

 Who is a “Business Associate Under HIPAA Rules”?

 A “Business associate” is someone or an entity whose role in a health organization involves disseminating or using protected health information either as a service or on behalf of a covered entity.
 However, it is important to note that a covered entity member is not necessarily a business associate.
 In fact, a business associate can be a covered healthcare provider, healthcare clearinghouse, or health plan of another covered entity.
 There is a list of privacy rules that will mention all the functions and roles of a business associate including services involving the handling of eHealth information.
 There are various factors that will determine if an entity or individual is a business associate and this will include the activities of healthcare operations, payments, and any other activity under the jurisdiction of the Administrative Simplification Rules.

 Some of the functions of a business associate are:

 - Analyzing data, administrations, reviews on utilization, billing processes, quality assurance, repricing as well as practice management.